-The course files must include the following information as presented per the NUC guidelines:
+The course files must include the following information as presented in the NUC guidelines:

-- 1. "Syllabi for the current and previous offerings of the course; - 2.
-Copies of all instructor-teaching materials; - 23
+- i.
+"Syllabi for the current and previous offerings of the course; - ii.
+Copies of all instructor-teaching materials; - iii.
+Copies of all assessment instruments; - iv.
+Instructor worked answers and marking schemes for all assessment instruments: - v.
+Examples from across the range of student performance of graded responses to all assessment instruments; - vi.
+A comprehensive instructor review of the presentation of the course, covering: - appropriateness of the course learning outcomes; - extent to which the syllabus was covered; - extent to which learning outcomes were met (with evidence); - appropriateness of textbooks and other learning resources; - appropriateness of assessment instruments in relation to learning outcomes; - appropriateness of the balance of assessment; - appropriateness of prerequisites; - general comments on any problems encountered with the course; - Quantitative analysis of student performance during the course presentation;

-- 3. Copies of all assessment instruments; - 4.
-Instructor worked answers and marking schemes for all assessment instruments; - 5.
-Examples from across the range of student performance of graded responses to all assessment instruments; - 6.
-A comprehensive instructor review of the presentation of the course, covering: - appropriateness of the course learning outcomes; - extent to which the syllabus was covered; - extent to which learning outcomes were met (with evidence); - appropriateness of textbooks and other learning resources; - appropriateness of assessment instruments in relation to learning outcomes; - appropriateness of the balance of assessment; - appropriateness of prerequisites; - general comments on any problems encountered with the course; - b.
-Quantitative analysis of student performance during the course presentation; - c.
-Summary of student feedback on the evaluation of the course."
+Summary of student feedback on the evaluation of the course